List of Marvel Comics characters: L: Luis in comics

 Luis made his comic book debut in The Astonishing Ant-Man #1 (December 2015), by Nick Spencer and Ramon Rosanas.
 He is once again Scott Lang's cellmate, but does not have any speaking lines.
 He does seem to sympathize with Scott, as he looked helpless watching Scott getting beaten up by other inmates.

 Luis in other media

 Luis appears in Lego Marvel's Avengers, with Michael Peña reprising the role.
-He narrates the "Ant-Man" DLC.